How To Service Dog FAQ

 You get a letter recommending an emotional support animal from a licensed mental health professional, and then you buy one from a service dog trainer, or you adopt from a service dog organization.

 You have to train it for Public Access and to perform tasks.
-You must have a disability or no matter what you teach your dog, it will never be a service dog.
+You must have a disability or no matter what you teach your dog, or it will never be a service dog.

 Many people buy a puppy, but don’t have the patience, time or energy to train a dog.
 Oftentimes, the person’s family ends up keeping it.